Is your RV shower giving you the cold shoulder?

 You may see as much as a 50% savings in propane costs according to the manufacturer.
 For me that works out to a return period of less than 4 years.
 In 4 years my tankless water heater will have paid for itself in propane savings alone.
 That's great!
 Especially considering I get to take REAL showers instead of G.I. showers.

 Based on my experiences, a tankless water heater is beyond a cool toy, it is an essential part of my RV.
 I will never be without one again.
 Even if I decided to quit RV'ing full time and go back to a conventional home, it would have tankless water heaters in it.
-The model we chose is the RV-500 from PrecisionTemp.
+The model we chose is the PrecisionTemp RV-550 Tankless Water Heater (pictured at the top of this page).
 It is the only tankless water heater designed specifically to be a direct replacement for conventional 6 gallon and 10 gallon RV water heaters.
 Installation was a breeze, I even did it myself.

 If you're not inclined to do it yourself, any qualified plumber can install it in a short time.
 If you are a do-it-yourself'er, both the documentation and the support I got from PrecisionTemp when I had questions were superb.